2001 Uganda Cup

-2001 Uganda Cup was the 27th season of the main Ugandan football Cup.
+The Uganda Cup is the Uganda's main annual national football competition, organized by FUFA.
+It is played on a knock out basis.
+This annual competition is open for non league sides, registered clubs playing in all the five football divisions (Division I, II, III, Iv and V) FUFA.
+The Uganda Cup was first held in 1971.
+The winner of the Stanbic Uganda Cup represents Uganda in the CAF Confederation Cup.
+It is the second most prestigious competition in Ugandan football after the national league.
+So 2001 Uganda Cup was the 27th season of the main Ugandan football Cup.
+The 2001 Uganda Cup was won by Express FC after its victory against SC Villa.
+The competition was known as the Kakungulu Cup at the time.
+But the Competition is now called The Stanbic Uganda Cup.

 Overview

 The competition was known as the Kakungulu Cup and was won by Express Red Eagles who defeated SC Villa 5-3 on penalties in the final.
 The score was level at 1-1 at the end of extra time.
 The results available for the earlier rounds are incomplete.

 Quarter-finals

 The 4 matches in this round were played between 7 October and 8 November 2001.